StackHawk

 Source Code-Based Discovery

-Source code-based discovery is the most comprehensive approach to API identification.
-This method analyzes your actual codebase to identify APIs at the source, providing unparalleled visibility into your complete API portfolio.
-Unlike other approaches, source code analysis can identify APIs regardless of whether they’re currently active, receiving traffic, or even deployed to production environments.
+Source code-based discovery analyzes your actual codebase to identify APIs at the source, providing the most complete view of your API portfolio.
+Unlike other approaches, source code analysis can identify APIs regardless of whether they’re currently active, receiving traffic, or even deployed to production.

 Traffic-Based Discovery

 Traffic-based discovery monitors network traffic to identify APIs based on actual usage patterns and real-time data flows.
-This method observes HTTP requests and responses flowing through your network infrastructure, analyzing patterns to identify API endpoints, understand usage frequency, and map data flows between systems.
+Think of it as watching your network to see which APIs are being called, how often, and by whom.

 Hybrid and Specialized Approaches